 Life Kit has tips on raising kids bilingually and the benefits it can provide

-Some 22% of people in the U.S. ages 5 and older speak a language other than English at home.
-For parents who are short on time and already keeping multiple plates spinning, raising a child bilingually can feel like an additional hurdle.
-For NPR's Life Kit, Julia Furlan talked to experts who say that raising kids bilingually does not have to be expensive or exhausting.
+About 22% of people in the U.S. ages 5 and older speak a language other than English at home.
+And for parents who are short on time and already keeping multiple plates spinning, raising a child bilingually can feel like an additional hurdle.
+For NPR's Life Kit, Julia Furlan talked to experts who say that raising kids bilingually doesn't have to be expensive or exhausting.

 LEO: (Speaking Portuguese).